petermsiegel/pmsLibrary/docs/∆FIX.md

 Command Descriptions

-:DEF[INE] name ← string
+::DEF[INE] name ← string

-:UNDEF name
+::UNDEF name

-:LET name ← value
+::LET name ← value
-:EVAL name ← value
+::EVAL name ← value

-:IFDEF name
+::IFDEF name
     …
-:ELSE
+::ELSE
     …
-:ENDIF[DEF]
+::ENDIF[DEF]

-:IF cond
+::IF cond
-:ELSEIF cond
+::ELSEIF cond
-:ELSE
+::ELSE
-:ENDIF
+::ENDIF

 ::INCLUDE  fileID
 Include file right here, replacing the include statement, and preprocess it. fileID: (currently) a file identifier; if no filetype is indicated, .dyalog is assumed.
 ::CINCLUDE fileID
 Include the file right here, as for ::INCLUDE, but only if not already included via ::INCLUDE or ::CINCLUDE. fileID: see ::INCLUDE.

-:COND cond statement
+::COND cond statement

-:MESSAGE any text
+::MESSAGE any text
-:MSG any text
+::MSG any text

-:ERROR [errcode] any text
+::ERROR [errcode] any text

 #ENV{name}
 returns the value of the environment variable “name”.